KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_020_Skins.md

         a_weight.y * u_jointMat[int(a_joint.y)] +
         a_weight.z * u_jointMat[int(a_joint.z)] +
         a_weight.w * u_jointMat[int(a_joint.w)];
-    vec4 pos = u_modelViewMatrix * skinMat * vec4(a_position,1.0);
+    vec4 worldPosition = skinMat * vec4(a_position,1.0);
+    vec4 cameraPosition = u_viewMatrix * worldPosition;
-    gl_Position = u_projectionMatrix * pos;
+    gl_Position = u_projectionMatrix * cameraPosition;
 }
 ```
-The skin matrix is then used to transform the original position of the vertex before it is transformed with the model-view-matrix.
+The skin matrix is then used to transform the original position of the vertex into the world space.
+The transform of the node that the skin is attached to is ignored.
 The result of this transformation can be imagined as a weighted transformation of the vertices with the respective joint matrices, as shown in Image 20d.

 <p align="center">
 <img src="images/skinSkinMatrix.png" /><br>